Given two list of integers, the task is to find the index at which the element of two list doesn’t match.

 Method #3: Using Enumerate

-- Python - Find the index of Minimum element in list
+- PyQt5 - Getting the current index of selected item in ComboBox

 - Python program to sort a list of tuples by second Item